 The Public Chairs' Forum exists to improve the efficiency and effectiveness of the delivery of public services in the United Kingdom.
 It is a member led, exclusive information sharing and networking resource for chairs of public bodies and is hosted by the Institute at our 2 Carlton Gardens offices.

-Amy Noonan is the manager of the PCF and is responsible for managing all aspects of PCF business, Amy previously worked as Policy Advisor to the Chair of the Learning and Skills Council.
+Emma Maloney is the manager of the PCF and is responsible for managing all aspects of PCF business.

 For more information about the Public Chairs’ Forum, please visit their website.